Department of Electrophysiology & Arrhythmology

 Cardiac stimulation

 The cardiac stimulation service is operative 24 hours a day with round-the-clock availability of the medical and paramedical staff employed in the facility.
-This enables quick decisions on whether a patient needs implantation of a permanent pacemaker and to proceed accordingly.

 In non-acute conditions, the patient is admitted to the Arrhythmia Ward for a series of tests before the definitive indication for pacemaker implantation.

-In addition to non-invasive evaluations, the patient undergoes, if deemed necessary, an electrophysiological study to obtain precise indications on the type of pacemaker and the stimulation mode best suited to his or her clinical characteristics.
-The same diagnostic procedure is also used for those patients with ventricular tachyarrhythmias who, given the severity of their clinical situation and the context of their disorder, require implantation of a cardioverter defibrillator.
+In addition to non-invasive evaluations, if deemed necessary, the patient undergoes an electrophysiological study to obtain precise indications on the type of device best suited to his or her clinical characteristics.

 Research Activities